 Google launches generative AI performance reports in Search Console

-Google has added dedicated generative AI performance reports to Search Console, giving site owners measurable insight into how their content appears within AI overviews, AI-generated summaries and other generative search features.
+Google has added dedicated generative AI performance reports to Search Console, giving site owners measurable insight into how their content appears within AI Overviews, AI Mode and other generative search features.
 For UK businesses running SEO programmes built around traditional organic visibility, this marks the point where measurement infrastructure catches up with the shift in how search results are presented.

-The new reports, announced through Google Search Central Blog, include separate tracking for Search and Discover surfaces.
-Site owners can now see impression and click data specifically tied to generative AI features, separate from traditional organic results.
-The data will show when a site’s content is surfaced within an AI-generated response, when users click through from that response and how that engagement compares to standard result types.
+The new reports, announced through Google Search Central Blog, include separate views for Search and Discover surfaces.
+Site owners can now see impression data specifically tied to generative AI features, separate from traditional organic results.
+The data shows how often a site’s content is surfaced within AI Overviews, AI Mode and generative features in Discover, broken down by page, country, device and date.

 What the new reports measure

-The reports break down performance into two distinct categories: Search and Discover.
-Within Search, the data captures impressions and clicks generated when a user’s query triggers an AI overview that includes your content.
-Within Discover, the reports track how your content performs when it appears in AI-curated feeds on mobile devices.
-Both reports provide filtering by page, query and device type, mirroring the structure of existing Search Console performance data.
+The reports separate performance into two areas, Search and Discover.
+Within Search, the data captures impressions generated when a query triggers an AI Overview or AI Mode response that includes your content.
+Within Discover, the reports show how often your content appears in generative AI feeds.
+You can break the data down by page, country, device and date, though device data applies to Search only and query-level data is not available for AI features.

 | Metric | What it tracks | Why it matters |